reingart/pyfpdf/docs/Tutorial.md

 The second table brings some improvements: each column has its own width, titles are centered and figures right aligned.
 Moreover, horizontal lines have been removed.
-This is done by means of the border parameter of the Cell() method, which specifies which sides of the cell must be drawn.
-Here we want the left (L) and right (R) ones.
+This is done by means of the border parameter of the `Cell()` method, which specifies which sides of the cell must be drawn.
+Here we want the left (`L`) and right (`R`) ones.
 Now only the problem of the horizontal line to finish the table remains.
-There are two possibilities to solv it: check for the last line in the loop, in which case we use LRB for the border parameter; or, as done here, add the line once the loop is over.
+There are two possibilities to solve it: check for the last line in the loop, in which case we use LRB for the border parameter; or, as done here, add the line once the loop is over.